timelaps/batterie/README.md

 • batterie - _the action of beating or crossing the feet or calves together during a leap or jump._

-A lightweight synchronous testing library for testing your code succinctly and quickly.
+A lightweight testing library for testing your code succinctly and quickly.

 Instead of repeating a bunch of code over and over again...